 The Biology Department’s classrooms and offices are located in the Betty Irene Moore Natural Sciences Building.
 The teaching and research laboratories are equipped with up-to-date instrumentation for the teaching of current biological techniques.
 Notable facilities in the Moore Natural Sciences Building include a transilluminating fluorescence microscope with digital camera and imaging software, and a laboratory for undergraduate research, equipped with centrifuges, several PCR machines and spectrophotometers, a spectrofluorophotometer, and walk-in warm and cold rooms.

 The Barrett Research Program provides an invaluable opportunity for advanced students to carry out sophisticated research projects.
-Students may apply for a Barrett Award for 10 weeks of summer work; awardees should complete 1 credit of directed research during the preceding school year.
+Students may apply for a Barrett Award for 10 weeks of summer work; awardees should complete one credit of directed research during the preceding school year.

 Students who major in biology select one of three tracks, which include the same set of core courses and differ only in the specified upper-division elective courses.
 The general biology track does not specify the elective courses, while the ecological theory and practice track and the cell and molecular biology track each require electives concentrated in the appropriate subdisciplines of biology.
 The two specialized tracks are slightly more hierarchical than the general biology track, so some students, such as transfer students, may find the specialized tracks difficult to complete in the available time, and may prefer to elect the general biology track.